signalfx/observability-bootcamp/docs/tml/lab-otel-gdi.md

 The development team has started using other containerized services with docker compose.
 Switch to the provided milestone `08docker-compose-redis` with the instructions from "Getting Started".

-Add configuration to the OpenTelemetry Collector to monitor the redis cache.
+Add the [redis monitor][redis-mon] to the OpenTelemetry Collector configuration in `collector.yaml` to get metrics from the [redis cache].

+Rebuild the docker-compose stack and run it.

 Check that you are getting data in the Redis dashboard: